Toloka/docs/en/guide/concepts/pool-edit.md

 - Speed up collection of responses for [majority vote](mvote.md) check.

-- Issue tasks by priority.
+- Assign tasks by priority.

     Put important tasks in the beginning of the file.
 They will be completed faster and with the necessary overlap.